gruns/orderedmultidict/README.md

   <a href="https://pypi.python.org/pypi/orderedmultidict"><img src="https://img.shields.io/pypi/pyversions/orderedmultidict.svg"></a>
 </p>

-### omdict is an ordered multivalue dictionary that retains<br>method parity with Python's [dict](http://docs.python.org/library/stdtypes.html#dict) and helps power [furl](https://github.com/gruns/furl).
+### omdict is an ordered multivalue dictionary that retains method parity with Python's [dict](http://docs.python.org/library/stdtypes.html#dict) and helps power [furl](https://github.com/gruns/furl).

-A multivalue dictionary is a dictionary that can store multiple values per\
-key.
-An ordered multivalue dictionary is a multivalue dictionary that\
-retains the order of insertions and deletions.
+A multivalue dictionary is a dictionary that can store multiple values per key.
+An ordered multivalue dictionary is a multivalue dictionary that retains the order of insertions and deletions.

-orderedmultidict is well tested, [Unlicensed](http://unlicense.org/) in the public domain,\
-supports Python 2, Python 3, PyPy2, and PyPy3.
+orderedmultidict is well tested, [Unlicensed](http://unlicense.org/) in the public domain, supports Python 2, Python 3, PyPy2, and PyPy3.

 Code time: omdict can store multiple values per key.